 There is evil in this world.
 The kind of evil that you can’t even imagine.
-To get a glimpse into these stark realities, you can watch true crime documentaries on Netflix.
-It’s an addictive genre, and these best of the best examples of the genre could kickstart a binge-watching habit.
+To get a glimpse into these stark realities, watch the best true crime documentaries on Netflix.
+True crime is an addictive genre, and these are the best examples of the genre to binge-watch.

-This list is about the shows available on Netflix U.S. However, some will be available in other regions too.
-If not, you could always try one of the VPNs that work with Netflix to watch them.
+This list of true crime documentaries is available on Netflix USA and most other regions.
+And if something is not available in your area, you could always try one of the VPNs that work with Netflix in order to watch them.

 1. Making a Murderer (2015)

 - How long is it?
 20 episodes, one hour each.

 - In one line: Don’t always trust the cops.

 This is Netflix’s biggest hit in the true crime documentaries genre.
 Making a Murderer tells the story of Steven Avery, and it gripped viewers across two seasons.
 Having been proved innocent for one crime, the same cops charge him with murder.
 Is he guilty or is he being framed?
 This eye-opening documentary is one of the best shows to binge-watch on Netflix .

 2. Strong Island (2017)

 - How long is it?
 1 hour 47 minutes.

 - In one line: A rare insider’s look at a family’s struggle to deal with injustice.